-I hope you are all enjoying your weekend!
-I don’t have a meal prep for you this week because I’m about to go out of town and didn’t want to fill up my fridge just before leaving, but I did want to share these Streuseled Sweet Potatoes that I made this week.
+I’m totally getting my autumn-vibes on this weekend with these Streuseled Sweet Potatoes.
 They’re a super simple dessert that is almost like a deconstructed sweet potato casserole.
 Because it’s so simple you can have them baking away in your oven as you prepare dinner on the stove top, then have a delicious treat to end your meal.

 Honestly, baked sweet potatoes are so rich and delicious on their own that if you wanted to skip the whole streusel step and just slather the scored baked potatoes with butter, a quick drizzle of maple syrup (real maple syrup, not the fake stuff), and a dash of cinnamon, you won’t be disappointed.
 But hey, streusel is always fun, right??